hanspeteroliver/t2-soup/README.md

 # WIP: Hyprland!

 Currently configuring hyprland as seperate WM for more customized experience, while keeping the GNOME environment functional for other, less tech-savvy users of my laptop.
 Again, WIP!
-Config files will be published soon.
+Basic Config files are already included, rest be published soon.
+Also - I don't know whether to keep GNOME.

 ![2025-04-03-221836_hyprshot](https://github.com/user-attachments/assets/275fb9b6-c639-47a7-b3a5-bbaca228d70e)